North Central University: Academic and spiritual requirements

 All of North Central University's bachelor's programs contain a General Education Core, a Christian Studies Core, and a Major Core, most of which can be earned by completing 124 credits.
 The Christian Studies Core is a required portion of all bachelor's degrees.
 Students are also required to attend daily chapel service and can voluntarily attend other methods of spiritual formation, both faculty- and student-led.

 Student lifestyle

 Students must agree to a student code of conduct common to many Christian universities.
 They are prohibited from activities such as alcohol consumption and tobacco use and must adhere to curfew restrictions and other policies designed to help them develop character and maintain a Christian lifestyle.
-As the school has grown the rules have fluctuated.
-Debate as to the viability of certain rules continues among both students and employees.
+As the school has grown the rules have evolved.
+Debate over the viability of certain rules continues among both students and employees.

 The university has a partial exception to Title IX that allows it to discriminate against LGBT students for religious reasons.
 Same-sex relationships are forbidden by policy.
-Several students have been forced to leave the school because they were vocal about LGBT identity or for having gay relationships, even nonsexual.
+Several students have been forced to leave the school because they were vocal about LGBT identity or for having gay relationships, even nonsexual ones.